 Just past Vermillion Cliffs before you head south on Highway 67 to the North Rim is Jacobs’s Lake.
 This is a great spot to fill up and get something to eat before you head into the Grand Canyon.

-Where to Stay on a Sedona to Grand Canyon Road Trip
+Where to Stay on a Sedona to Grand Canyon Drive

-Little America Hotel Flagstaff — If you’re looking for something with a bit more luxury on your Sedona to Grand Canyon adventure, then this hotel is a solid option.
+Little America Hotel — If you’re looking for something with a bit more luxury, then this hotel is a solid option.
 They have a number of plush rooms available, a great restaurant on site, and a wonderful swimming pool to splash around in.
-Click here to see their availability

-Hotel Elev8 Flagstaff — This hotel is a great option in Flagstaff for those travelling on a more mid-range budget.
-They have a range of clean ad comfortable rooms available that can suit all kinds of travelers and even have a swimming pool on site.
-Click here to see their availability
+Hotel Elev8 — This hotel is a great option for those travelling on a more mid-range budget.
+They have a range of clean and comfortable rooms available that can suit all kinds of travelers and even have a swimming pool on site.

 Not quite what you’re looking for?
 Click here to browse other hotels in Flagstaff

 Sky Ranch Lodge — This luxury hotel is a great choice if you’re looking to splash the cash in Sedona.
 Situated in a great, central location, they have countless wonderful, plush rooms available and countless other fine amenities to ensure you have a fantastic stay.

 Sedona Village Lodge — If you’re looking for a slightly more affordable option in Sedona, this hotel is a great choice.
 Centrally located close to all of Sedona’s top attractions, they have a number of clean and comfortable rooms available.

 Private Vacation Rental – Finding a private vacation rental is a great option in Sedona or really anywhere on the drive up to the Grand Canyon.
 There are a number of places to choose from such as this lovely pet-friendly cottage near all the hiking trails.